bkw777/WP-2_IC-Card/README.md

 ## ROM Programming Adapter
-Use with a standard eprom programmer such as TL-866, to write either of the ROM cards.
+Use with a standard eprom programmer such as TL-866, to write to the ROM card.

 ![](WP-2_IC_Card_ROM_programming_adapter.jpg)
 ![](WP-2_IC_Card_ROM_programming_adapter_2.jpg)